verhoevenv/verhoevenv.github.io/_drafts/2015-03-27-improvement-kata-retro.md

 ![result]{:.center-block}

 Once we had all the elements of the vision, I gave some context about what we had been doing by quickly explaining the improvement kata.
-I mostly did this because I wanted at least a few people of the team to think about how to apply the vision to our future work, and sketching the theoretical background for that seemed necessary.
+I mostly did this because I wanted other people of the team to think about how to apply the vision to our future work, and sketching the theoretical background for that seemed useful.

 # And then, the minions went into uprising
 Or rather, the team gave feedback. :) Great, of course, it means people listen and care for the things I was trying to do.

 Not everyone was agreeing whether the procedure we followed led to a vision that was carried by the team.
 It took a bit of talking to agree on how to check this, but in the end we decided on a two-part anonymous vote.
 First a number between 1 and 5 for their satisfaction with the vision, which doubled as vote for retro-of-the-retro.
-Second (and optionally) the one part of the vision they identified least with.
+Second (and optional) the one part of the vision they identified least with.

 I tallied the votes after the retro, and we came to the conclusion that **the vision was mostly supported by the entire team**.
 Hooray!